Admission to the Dental Hygiene Program

 Enrollment is determined by the applicant pool and is competitive.
 Additionally, acceptance into the program may also be based on the outcome of a criminal background check.
 A grade of C or better is required in all prerequisite courses.
 ALL applicants must have an overall GPA of 3.0 or better in the prerequisite courses in order to be considered for acceptance into the dental hygiene program.

 Additional weight is given to candidates with Dental related education or license, dental related work experience, and documented observation hours of a Licensed Registered Dental Hygienist.

 How to Apply

-To apply to the Dental Hygiene program you need to submit a complete application packet which includes:
+To apply to the Dental Hygiene program you need to submit an application which includes:

-- A completed Dental Hygiene Program Application (availble during the filing period)
+- A completed Dental Hygiene Program Application (available during the filing period)

-- One official transcript of ALL U.S. colleges and universities attended, including
+- One official transcript of High School and ALL U.S. colleges and universities attended, including Pasadena City College*